itsnamgyu/TIW/README.md

   - Personal things (that are actually really minor)
     - 👍 Just remember this fact
     - ☑️ Plan for days to end on a high note?
+  - Coming home exhuasted
+    - 👍 Use a tool to kickstart bed-prep (like a podcast)
 - YouTube really sucks
   - ☑️ Plan for entertainment (perhaps equivalent to previous YouTube time) (wow, much hours) ☆
 - Really hard to wake up when there is nothing planned
-  - 👍 Should always have a plan (or not even need a plan)
+  - 👍 Should always have a plan/schedule (or not even need a plan)

 \* Make unchecked things a habit, one-by-one (and then ✅ them)